AyanShah17/SREproject/README.md

 - The scripts/ directory contains helpful bash scripts to automate common tasks:

-- scripts/run.sh – Script to set up environment and run the FastAPI app locally.
+- scripts/metrics.sh – Script to start the No. of visiting of client and run the logging of the Visits.

-- scripts/docker-run.sh – Script to build the Docker image and run the container.
+- scripts/monitor.sh – Script to start the monitoring of Prometheus_client UPTIME and run the logging of the UPTIME.

 ### To execute these scripts:
 ```bash